Muse-haut/Miyo/README.md

 If you want to install them in one command, here you go :

 ```
 gem install discordrb httparty json nokogiri rufus-scheduler tzinfo tzinfo-data
 ```
 ## Commands

 Here's the list with all the commands that Miyo has :
-- /Album : Moderators only.
-This command allows the user to set if the user wants or not Miyo to send an album everyday.
-Also, the user can set where the album are sent.
-- /Album search : This command allows the user to search through my database some album, rate the albums and tracks.
+- /albumset : Administrator only.
+Allows the user to set a daily message send by Miyo with a random Album from her database.
-- /automute : Moderators only.
-This command allows the user to set an automute, which is based on how many similars message in a row someone has sent.
-Can be useful sometime because the bot check the whole server, rather than just a part of it.
+- /antispam : Administrator only.
+Allows the user to set an autotimout, which is based on how many similars message in a row someone has sent.
+Can be usefulsometime because the bot check the whole server, rather than just a part of it.
+It can also send the message to a specific channel to check if it was a false positive.
+- /ban : Administrator only.
+Allows the user to ban someone.
 - /data : Allows the user to disable some of the functionalities that requires the use of collected data.
+- /dailyquestion : Administrator only.
+Allows the user to set a daily message with a random question from her database.
+- /exclure : Administrator only.
+Allows the user to timeout someone.
 - /help : Allows the user to check all of Miyo's commands.
 - /info : Allows the user to see some basic info about Miyo.
-- /language : Moderator only.
-Allows the user to set Miyo's language on the server.
+- /kick : Administrator only.
+Allows the user to kick someone.
-- /personnality : Moderator only.
+- /personalité : Administrator only.
 Allows the user to change the Miyo's personnality when it respond with its AI.
-- /welcome : Moderator only.
+- /welcome : Administrator only.
 This command allows the user to set if the user wants or not Miyo to send a message to welcome the new persons on the server.
 Also, the user can set where these message are sent.

 ## Other informations
 ---